afchmbll/AI-Pupwear/README.md

 - `npm install image-size`
 - `npm install canvas`

-3. Entrar no diretório onde está o ficheiro server.js (atravás da linha de comandos com `cd pasta_onde_está_o_ficheiro`)
+3. Choose the directory where the server.js file is located

-4. Correr `node server.js`
+4. Run `node server.js`

-5. O site está a correr em localhost:8080
+5. The website will be running in localhost